ferfebles/redtick/README.md

 * Malabarba, for the spinner and smart-mode-line packages.
 * abo-abo, for asking how to check if the current window is selected from inside the mode-line, and Drew for answering it.
-* purcell, for reviewing the code.
+* purcell at melpa, for reviewing the code.
 * wellons at nullprogram.com, for the code used to save and restore lisp data.